Greatest Literature banner

 Sixties sci-fi novel still a trip

-If you like straightforward story-telling with characters well fleshed out, in a book that you can put down and pick up later to continue without losing the thread—then you’re going to hate this novel.
+If you like straightforward story-telling with characters well fleshed out, in a book you can put down and pick up later to continue without losing the thread—then you’re going to hate The Three Stigmata of Palmer Eldritch.

-It may be Philip K. Dick’s most drug-twisted science fiction story.
+It may be Philip K. Dick’s most drug-twisted, reality-questioning science fiction novel.

-It starts with Martian settlers who take a substance called Can-D to “translate” themselves into the bodies of Barbie-style dolls in a Barbie-doll world.
-Palmer Eldritch is the tycoon who markets this drug but he is facing competition from a strange new pharmaceutical called Chew-Z which also promises eternal life.
+It starts with Martian settlers who periodically take a substance called Can-D to “translate” themselves into the bodies of Barbie-style dolls in a Barbie-doll world for recreation.
+Palmer Eldritch is the tycoon who markets this drug but his product is facing competition from a strange new pharmaceutical called Chew-Z that also promises eternal life.

 Eldritch disappears, perhaps in one of the time anomalies that may or may not be created by the drugs.
 But signs of Eldritch—his stigmata, in an obvious Christ reference—crop up in the most unusual places.